ironsniper1/grok-imagine-tool-kit/README.md

 The script is one outer wrapper containing four self-contained modules, each keeping its original logic intact.
 Two small pieces are shared:

 - **`#grok-toolkit-dock`** — a fixed bottom-right column that the Tag Manager, Downloader, and Saved Prompts buttons are placed into, so they stack neatly instead of overlapping each other or Grok's UI.
-- **A single-page-app path watcher** — Grok changes the URL without reloading, so the toolkit watches for navigation and shows/hides the right tools per page (the search bar only on Saved, the Tag Manager and Saved Prompts only on Imagine pages).
+- **A single-page-app path watcher** — Grok changes the URL without reloading, so the toolkit watches for navigation and shows/hides the right tools per page (the search bar only on Saved, the Tag Manager and Saved Prompts only on Imagine pages, and the whole dock hidden on the single-image `/imagine/post/...` view so it doesn't cover Grok's own controls).

 The **Favorites Search** module owns the `GrokSearchIndex` IndexedDB store; the **Tag Manager** reads from it.
 The **Downloader** keeps its own download history in script storage (`grokdl_downloaded_ids`), and **Saved Prompts** stores its library in `grok_saved_prompts`.
 The modules don't otherwise share state, and each uses its own ID/CSS prefix (`grok-*`, `gtm-*`, `grokdl-*`, `grokpr-*`) to avoid collisions.